spashikanti/sunilpashikanti.github.io/content/about.md

 **Community Impact at a Glance:**
 * **40 Verified Solutions/108 likes/736 Points:** I actively resolve complex technical challenges for community members worldwide.
 * **Super User Recognition:** One of a select group of experts recognized by Microsoft for technical excellence and community mentorship.
-* **Active Contributor:** You can track my latest solutions and community engagement on my <a href="https://community.powerplatform.com/profile/?userid=8077d18b-7b47-ee11-be6d-6045bdebe084" target="_blank" rel="noopener noreferrer">official Microsoft Community Profile</a>.
+* **Active Contributor:** You can track my latest solutions and community engagement on my [official Microsoft Community Profile](https://community.powerplatform.com/profile/?userid=8077d18b-7b47-ee11-be6d-6045bdebe084).

 I specialize in mentoring and solving complex challenges in:
 * **Advanced Workflow Orchestration**: Using Power Automate and Logic Apps for enterprise-scale automation.